Filippo-Corti/PrincipiEModelliDellaPercezione/Filippo.md

 If the validation loss hasn’t improved after 3 consecutive epochs, the learning rate will be reduced to 0.01×0.1=0.001.

 [Check out
 https://towardsdatascience.com/optimizers-for-training-neural-network-59450d71caf6
 https://arxiv.org/pdf/1412.6980
 ]

+#### 2. Model

+'architecture': 'UNet' -> Model is a U-Net, for the reasons we know of.

+'conv_dims': 2 -> The Model performs 2D Convolutions, which is expected when working with 2D input signals like images.

+'depth': 2 -> The Model performs 2 levels of down-sampling in the encoder and 2 corresponding up-sampling levels in the decoder.
+This is standard for the U-Nets and makes
+    for a compact and efficient network.
+More layers are only needed if there's need to capture more complex featuresm which is not our case.

+'final_activation': 'None' -> At the end of the processing, the Model doesn't apply any Activation Function.
+This is tipical for tasks like denoising, as the result is an image and not a prediction.
+    In neural networks that need to give a probabilistic prediction as output (between 0 and 1), a Final Activation function like Sigmoid or Softmax is usually applied at the end.

+'in_channels': 4 -> The 4 channels that describe our dataset images (RGB + A)
+'num_classes': 4 -> Matches the 4 input channels, meaning that denoising is applied to all 4 channels and the result is also 4 channels, denoised
+'independent_channels': True -> It means that the channels are processed independently, that is using separate feature maps.
+Looking at the diversity of our channels, it makes sense to work separately.

+'n2v2': False -> The Model applies N2V and not its modified version N2V2 (more on that later?)

+'num_channels_init': 32 -> This number corresponds to the feature map size.
+Tipically, every level the number doubles so we shuold expect

+In a U-Net with depth = 2 and num_channels_init = 32, the down-sampling process involves reducing the spatial dimensions of the input while increasing the number of feature channels.
+Here's how it works step-by-step:

+Down-sampling in U-Net (Depth = 2)
+Initial Input:

+Assume the input is a 2D image with dimensions (H, W) and 4 channels (as in_channels = 4).
+Example: Input shape is (H, W, 4).
+Initial Convolution:

+The input is passed through the first convolutional layer, which applies 32 filters (num_channels_init = 32).

+The output feature map has dimensions:

+Spatial size: Still (H, W) (if padding is applied to preserve dimensions).
+Channels: 32.
+After this layer:

+Shape: (H, W, 32).
+Level 1 (First Down-sampling Step):
+Down-sampling:

+Down-sampling is typically performed using max-pooling (e.g., with a 2×2 kernel and stride 2).
+This reduces the spatial dimensions by half:
+Spatial size: From (H, W) → (H/2, W/2).
+The number of channels remains the same: 32.
+Convolution:

+Another convolutional layer is applied after down-sampling.
+The number of channels increases (doubles) as per U-Net design:
+From 32 → 64.
+Output of Level 1:

+Shape: (H/2, W/2, 64).
+Level 2 (Second Down-sampling Step):
+Down-sampling:

+Max-pooling is applied again, halving the spatial dimensions:
+From (H/2, W/2) → (H/4, W/4).
+The number of channels remains 64.
+Convolution:

+Another convolutional layer is applied, doubling the channels again:
+From 64 → 128.
+Output of Level 2:

+Shape: (H/4, W/4, 128).

+Summary of Down-sampling Stages
+Level	    Spatial Dimensions	     Channels
+Input	    (H, W)	                 4
+Level 0	    (H, W)	                 32
+Level 1	    (H/2, W/2)	             64
+Level 2	    (H/4, W/4)	             128

+#### 3. DataConfig

+'axes': 'SCYX' -> This is the shape of our training data:
+    S = Sample Axis, aka the number of imags
+    C = Channel Axis, aka the number of channels
+    Y = Spatial Height of the image
+    X = Spatial Width of the image
+Our Training Data has a shape of: (413, 4, 540, 540)
+Our Validation Data has a shape of: (104, 4, 540, 540)

+'batch_size': 32 -> This is the number of samples per batches, so the number of images that are being processed in parallel during a single pass, before we update the model params (see optmizer)
+    It's one of the numbers we manually chose when running the training for the model.
+32 is a balanced, common choice when memory is somewhat limited.

+'data_type': 'array' -> This is simply the format of the data, in our case numpy arrays.

+'patch_size' : [64, 64] -> This defines the size of the patches in which the input images are divided during processing.
+It's an usual practice for training as it reduces memory requirements and
+    allows for a more local processing.
+The choice of 64x64 is in line with the patch size specified for masking in the official N2V Algorithm document

+TRANSFORMATIONS: U-Nets apply data augmentation techniques to train the model's robustness and generalization.
+In our configs, transforms describe the operations the input images are subject to before the processing.
+    In our case:
+        1. As standard for U-Nets, we flip on both axis.
+This increases the variety of input images without needing more data.
+        2. As standard for U-Nets, we rotate the image by 0, 90, 180 or 270 degrees.
+Rotations introduce orientation invariance, helping the model generalize better.
+        3. N2VManipulate is the specific masking transformation described in the N2V Algoritm.
+Details are below

+            N2VManipulate: This is a key transformation specific to the Noise2Void (N2V) approach.
+            masked_pixel_percentage: 0.2
+            During training, 20% of the pixels in the patch are masked (replaced) for the self-supervised learning task.
+            roi_size: 11
+            Refers to the size of the Region of Interest (ROI) around the masked pixel that is used as context for predicting the missing value.
+            strategy: 'uniform'
+            Specifies how pixels are selected for masking:
+            Uniform means pixels are chosen randomly from the patch.
+            struct_mask_axis: 'none'
+            Indicates that no specific axis is structured for masking (i.e., masking is isotropic/random).
+            struct_mask_span: 5
+            Defines the span of structured masking if struct_mask_axis were set (unused here due to 'none').

+#### 4. TrainingConfig

+This is the least interesting part of the configuration.
+It explains the form of the output of the training, in particular its checkpoints.
+Basically, a certain metric (Val_loss, calculated on the Validation Dataset) is monitored and when it reaches a local minimum the state of the model (that is, the value of its params) is saved in a "checkpoint" file.
+From the training are saved the best 3 checkpoints + the final model

+'num_epochs': 100 -> This is the number of complete passes, that is the number of times the entire dataset is passed through the network for training.
+    This is the second parameter we manually specify, as it depends on how much time you are willing to wait for a result and how performant you want your model to be